Saivarun2185/LAParkingCitations05/README.md

 - Saivarun Illendula:

+- Samuel Gedwillo:
+    1200, 300

 4. Language:

-- Zachary Haider: I will use Python for performing the MapReduce Jobs.
+- Zachary Haider:
+I will use Python for performing the MapReduce Jobs.

-- Saivarun Illendula: I also will use Python for performing the MapReduce Jobs.
+- Saivarun Illendula:
+I also will use Python for performing the MapReduce Jobs.

+- Samuel Gedwillo:
+I am planning on using Python to execute my MapReduce job.

 5. Chart:

-- Zachary Haider: I will be useing a pie chart for my data.
+- Zachary Haider:
+ I will be useing a pie chart for my data.

-- Saivarun Illendula: I will be using Bar Chart to represent our MapReduce outputs.
+- Saivarun Illendula:
+I will be using Bar Chart to represent our MapReduce outputs.

+- Samuel Gedwillo:
+I am planning on using a Bar Chart create a story for my data.